Robert "Milroy" Everly was born in 1863, most likely in or near Herring, Preston County, WV, the son of Absalom and Sarah (Carroll) Everly.

 Son John Edward Everly (1893-1930) was born in 1893.
 He grew up near the coal fields of Uniontown, Fayette County, and was a coal miner.

-They had five children -- Leonard Earl "Pie" Everly, Arthur Everly, Elizabeth Everly, Howard Everly and William Harold "Honey" Everly.
+They had five children -- Leonard Earl "Pie" Everly, Arthur Everly, Cora "Elizabeth" Rockwell, Howard Everly and William Harold "Honey" Everly.

 The federal census of 1930 shows the Everlys making their residence near Uniontown, with John employed as a coal mine foreman.
 Living next door were John's married sister and brother in law, Katherine and C. Lawrence Rankin, and his widowed father Milroy.